-Most important you are telling them how IMPORTANT they are in your life.
+- Most prominent is, you are telling them how IMPORTANT they are in your life.
 Imagine YOU seeking THEIR support – wow!
 What self esteem you are building.

-Three, the child understands that it is fine to be disturbed, stressed, down, make mistakes etc – which we humans go through all this in our life.
+- The child understands that it is fine to be disturbed, stressed, down, make mistakes etc.– which we humans go through all this in our life.

 The child does not live in make believe world of “invincibility”.
 They learn to take the “downs” in stride.
 This is a great lesson imbibed at the right age.
 Do not brush them as too-young-to-handle-these-kinds-of-things.
 The more reality they face, tougher they would become from inside and more emotionally balanced.
 Not just tougher, but more understanding of people around them.
 More they will reach out to make your place in this world a truly wonderful one.

-Expressing one’s feelings to children in also a great way of communicating with them regarding their own problems.
-Instead of getting into threatening, commanding, blaming, lecturing and, above all, comparing – if we were to tell our children exactly how their actions make us feel – possible they would respect that (for would they want their own feelings respected in return!
+Expressing one’s feelings to children is also a great way of communicating with them regarding their own problems.
+Instead of getting into threatening, commanding, blaming, lecturing and above all comparing.
+If we were to tell our children exactly how their actions make us feel, possibly they would respect that (for would they want their own feelings respected in return!